Beechworth North East Victoria Australia

 Indigo Gold Trail

-Discover a rich history of gold in & around
+Discover a rich history of gold in & around Beechworth.

 The Indigo Shire Gold Trail takes you to some of the most picturesque countryside following the trail of the gold fever that gripped the region from the 1850's.

-Places of interest on the gold Trial include:
+Places of interest on the Gold Trial include:

-Media Release: New Indigo Gold Trail Projects launched
+Media Release: Indigo Gold Trail Project

 The Member for Benambra, Hon.
 Bill Tilley MP and Indigo Shire Council Mayor, Cr Larry Goldsworthy, today launch Heritage Week celebrations with the official opening of a suite of new projects completed as part of the Indigo Gold Trail, a major tourism initiative which links the towns and historic sites of the area by the common thread of gold.